If you're looking for Wiccan traditions, that can mean one of two things, depending on how you use the word "traditions".

 But like I said, this is just one way of looking at Wiccan traditions because the expression actually has another meaning.
 Within the Wiccan community, the word "tradition" usually means the specific path you are following.
 You can think of a tradition as similar to a Christian denomination.
 There are two many of them to list these days.

 The two biggest traditions are Gardnerian and Alexandrian (founded by Gerald Gardner and Alex Sanders, respectively).
 These are also the 2 oldest, with Gardnerian really being the original form of Wicca founded in the 1950s.

 But over the years, various other traditions have been born including Dianic, Georgian, Reclaiming, Feri, Seax, Blue Star, Faery Wicca and a whole lot more.
+Including the popular eclectic Wicca.
 Each one has its own set of rituals and beliefs that make it unique, but still is part of the general Wiccan faith.

 Some of them are easy to define, like Dianic Wicca is very female-oriented and Reclaiming has a heavy political and activist approach.
 Gardnerian and Alexandrian are a little more formal and require coven membership to learn what they're all about (together they're known as British Traditional Wicca).
 The others can be a little more subtle and would require a bit more study to see their unique ideas.

 I'm going to be covering each of these Wiccan tradition in more detail with future articles, but the links above will take you to what pages I have so far.